Kentucky Vietnam Veterans Memorial

-Located in Frankfort, Kentucky, overlooking the state capital, Kentucky Vietnam Veterans Memorial contains the names of 1,108 Kentuckians killed in the Vietnam War.
-The memorial is in the form of a sundial with the names placed so that the tip of the gnomon's shadow touches each man's name on the date of his death, thus giving each fallen warrior his own personal memorial day.
+The Kentucky Vietnam Veterans Memorial is a memorial sculpture located in Frankfort, Kentucky, overlooking the state capital, and containing the names of 1,108 Kentuckians killed in the Vietnam War.
+The memorial is in the form of a sundial with the names placed so that the tip of the gnomon's shadow touches each man's name on the date of his death, thus giving each one his own personal memorial day.

 Origins of the Memorial

-The Kentucky Vietnam Veterans Memorial Foundation, non-profit organization, was created by the Kentucky General Assembly on March 23, 1984 "to design and raise the necessary funds for a monument to those Kentuckians who fought and died in Vietnam.
+The Kentucky Vietnam Veterans Memorial Foundation, a nonprofit organization, was created by the Kentucky General Assembly on March 23, 1984 "to design and raise the necessary funds for a monument to those Kentuckians who fought and died in Vietnam.

 Funds for construction were provided through private donations from business, corporate and individual sources.
 The site overlooking the state capitol was donated by the Commonwealth of Kentucky in 1987.
 Upon completion, ownership of the memorial will be transferred to the state, with perpetual maintenance by the Memorial Fund.

 The design for the memorial was selected by an anonymous competition which required that each entrant submit a scale model of the design.
-The criteria for design stated "The monument should be distinctive yet dignified.
+The criteria for design stated, "The monument should be distinctive yet dignified.
 It should not seek to imitate other monuments yet it should evoke an emotional remembrance while being aesthetically authentic as a work of art.
 The monument should display the names of all Kentuckians who died in the Vietnam Conflict...or who are still unaccounted for."

 The design unanimously selected was that of Helm Roberts, a Kentucky architect and Naval aviator during the period between Korea and Vietnam.
 The groundbreaking ceremony and gnomon dedication, by Governor Martha Layne Collins, was held November 7, 1987.
 The remaining work for the memorial was done during the summer of 1988.
-The memorial was dedicated on November 12, 1988 by Governor Wallace Wilkinson.
+The memorial was dedicated on November 12, 1988, by Governor Wallace Wilkinson.